krivard/codalab-worksheets-wiki/User_Tracking-Competition-History.md

 1. Click **Download evaluation output from scoring step**.
 The .zip archive will contain two files: `scores.txt`, and `metadata`.

 ## Adding History to a Scoring Program
 In order to log history, you need to incorporate a few functions into your scoring program (`evaluate.py`).
-These functions create the history folder and create the `scores.txt` file for each submission.
+These functions create the history folder and calculate the `scores.txt` file for each submission.
 The following example code shows `evaluate.py` for an example "Hello World" competition.
 All of the history functionality is indicated by code comments.

 ```
 #!/usr/bin/env python